Calderdale history timeline 1850 - 1900AD

 enclosure represented a final phase of moorland reclamation for food

-barn and mistal), whilst huge reservoirs were constructed to quench
+barn and mistal.
+While huge reservoirs were constructed to quench

 the thirst and improve the sanitation of the new industrial communities.